jsndyks/tiltonField/dogPolicy/index.md

 ---

+We have acquired a [Collection of Views](views.md) from villagers, which have been anonymized.<br/>
+Do consult these to inform your perspective.

+---

 Finally, _a call for calm_.

 Village volunteers have put in hundreds of hours and raised many thousands of pounds to give Tilton a great permanent secure facility for healthy outdoor recreation.